 Although gender inequality has historically favored women in Bhutan's traditional matriarchal society, limited political representation and high rates of child marriage create an environment of contradictions which put significant family pressure on women.
 Women who convert from Buddhism to Christianity are at the greatest risk of persecution, typically through family disownment or divorce.
-Christians married to non-Christians are under pressure to stay with husbands, despite domestic abuse.
+Christians married to non-Christians are under pressure to stay with their husbands, despite domestic abuse.
 For single converts, forced marriage is a tangible threat, as well as being disowned and forced to leave the family home.

+- Denied inheritance or possessions

 - Forced divorce

+- Forced marriage

-- Forced out of home/expulsion
+- Forced out of home / expulsion

-- Violence sexual
+- Violence psychological